-28. Arlington Zoning Bylaws, Article 11, Sections 11.06(b), (d)(1), (4), (5), and (6)(e) and (f) "Environmental Design Review": This section sets forth a special permit process for projects subject to Environmental Design Review.
+29. Arlington Zoning Bylaws, Article 11, Sections 11.06(b), (d)(1), (d)(4), (d)(5), (d)(6), (e), and (f) "Environmental Design Review": This section sets forth a special permit process for projects subject to Environmental Design Review.
 The Applicant requests a waiver of the special permit process and review standards.
 The Applicant also requests a substantive waiver of the signage requirements to allow for temporary construction signage as allowed by the Building Inspector.

 Board Action: Waiver denied as unnecessary.
 The Applicant is not required to obtain waivers of the procedural requirements for special permits pursuant to 760 CMR 56.05(7).
-The substantive waiver for temporary construction signage is granted.